galaxyproject/galaxy-hub/src/news/2021-08-galaxy-update/index.md

 * Webinars and community calls
 * In person gatherings, once these become prudent
 * [Communications channels](/src/community/#regional-communities), including chat and a mailing list
-* An India-focused server hosted by the European Galaxy Team
+* An [India-focused server](/src/use/galaxy-india/index.md) hosted by the European Galaxy Team
-* And, later this year, an India-based UseGalaxy server

 If you are working in data intensive science in India then please consider getting involved with Galaxy India: